 Generate Diceware passwords in Excel

 First of all, you need a word list which includes 6<sup>5</sup> = 7776 words with corresponding five-digit numbers.
 In our example, we are using the original list from https://theworld.com/~reinhold/diceware.wordlist.asc.
-You can create your own or preferably use one of the alternatives.
+Alternatively, you can create your own list or choose from other options provided below:

 Copy the word list you prefer into Excel.
 We have converted the list into an Excel Table to make using formulas easier.